Computer model locks in Jaguars vs. Broncos picks, score prediction

 Two of the hottest teams in the league will meet in a high-stakes matchup in Week 16 of the 2025 NFL season as the Jacksonville Jaguars head west to face the Denver Broncos.
 The winner of this contest will keep a long winning streak going and more importantly, remain in position to be the No. 1 seed in the AFC.
 Both these teams lead their respective division heading into this game.

 Kickoff from Empower Field at Mile High is set for 4:05 p.m.
 ET.
-The Broncos are 3-point favorites in the latest Jaguars vs. Broncos odds at DraftKings, and the total comes in at 47.5.
+The Broncos are 3.5-point favorites in the latest Jaguars vs. Broncos odds at DraftKings, and the total comes in at 46.5.
 Before you make any Broncos vs. Jaguars picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Jaguars vs. Broncos on Sunday